Join Dream Author

 The programme can be divided into learning and coaching.
 The Mini Missions, the workbooks, the podcast…these all fall into the learning category.
 Some will be exercises that you’re invited to do, and some will be things that you can read or listen to, and mull over, that invite no further action from you apart from thinking about what you’ve heard/read.

 The other part of the programme is the coaching, and there are two components to this: the weekly webinar (video) and the Ask Sophie page (exchange of emails).
 If you want individual, targeted coaching on your particular issue, you’ll be able to get it in either or both of these two ways.
 And you will also be able to benefit from the group coaching aspect of the programme as follows: let’s say you ask for coaching on a specific question via the webinar.
-You then join the next webinar and I address your individual issue, and so you get the help you wanted with that.
-Then, if you stay in the webinar for the full hour (or watch the video of it later — all webinars will be posted on the website so that people can watch as and when it suits them) you will hear me coaching on perhaps five or six other people’s issues and that will be immensely useful to you as well, because you will for sure hear something that helps you in the discussions you hear me having with other writers.
+You then join the next webinar and Sophie addresses your individual issue, and so you get the help you wanted with that.
+Then, if you stay in the webinar for the full hour (or watch the video of it later — all webinars will be posted on the website so that people can watch as and when it suits them) you will hear Sophie coach on perhaps five or six other people’s issues and that will be immensely useful to you as well, because you will for sure hear something that helps you in the discussions you hear Sophie having with other writers.

 What sort of ‘work’ would I be doing as part of this programme?